mschlenker/RollerCaster/README.md

 ## Questions?

 You might contact me by mail ms@mattiasschlenker.de if you have questions, I guess I'll create some FAQ soon.
-If you run into issues, please create a GitHub account and use the link "Issues" on the right pane.
+If you run into issues or bugs, please create a GitHub account and use the link "Issues" on the right pane to report.